-- 12. Decorative lighting primary function shall be decorative and shall be in addition to general illumination. - 13.
-Ornamental lighting as defined in Section 100.1 and in accordance with Section 140.6(c)2. - 14.
-Illuminated mirrors.
-Lighting shall be dedicated to mirror. - 15.
-Daylight adaptation zones shall be no longer than 66 feet from the entrance to the parking garage. - 16.
-Automated teller machines in parking garages: 100 watts for first ATM, 50 watts each for additional ATM. - 17.
+16. Additional videoconferencing studio lighting complying with all of the requirements in Section 140.6(c)2Gvii. - 17.
 Aging eye/low-vision areas can be documented as being designed to comply with the light levels in ANSI/IES RP-28 and are or will be licensed by local/state authorities for either senior long-term care, adult day care, senior support, and/or people with special visual needs. - 18.
 Transition lighting OFF at night.
 Lighting power controlled by astronomical time clock or other control to shut lighting off at night.
 Additional LPD only applies to area within 30 feet of an exit.
 Not applicable to lighting in daylit zones.